Arjun-G-Ravi/AI-Notes/04_NLP/09_Attention.md

 ## Attention:
 - Basic Idea: `Attention mechanisms allow a model to focus on different parts of the encoder sequence when processing a particular element in the decoder part.`

+When we are auregressively moving through each of the tokens from the decoder.
+For each of the token, we look at the weighted encoder tokens, and using attention during this process.

 ## Self-Attention (or Intra-Attention):
 - Basic Idea: `Self-attention is a specific type of attention where the elements of the endoder sequence attend to each other.
-It is used in transformers.`
+The embedding in the transformers are being updated dynamically using the surrounding tokens.`

+This modifies the positional embeddings for each token in the encoder by looking at the neighbouring tokens from the encoder, and using attention during this process.